 The so-called Laser Contact Opening (LCO) process is an important step in the production of IBC and PERC cells.
 It creates contact openings at the rear passivation layer by laser ablation.
-The focus is on the selective removal of passivation layers via a dashed, dot or line pattern.
+The focus is on selective removal of passivation layers via a dashed, dot or line pattern.

 Typical methods for opening the back of the cell

-High contamination in wet etching, are not practical.
+High contamination during wet etching, not practical.

 Advantages of Laser Contact Opening

 - Interdigitated Back Contact Solar Cells (IBC) have comb-like interlocked metal contacts on the back side.
 Also interdigitated under the contacts are the doped emitter and back surface field regions.

 - The challenges in fabricating this cell structure lie in precisely defining the n+ and p+ doped regions on the backside and avoiding short circuits when contacting the two regions separately.

 - High-precision laser systems from InnoLas Solutions achieve the necessary precision of the local contact opening (significantly smaller than 10µm) with maximum throughput of up to 7,500 wafers per hour.